Naohiro2g/rsp-test/README.md

 SP: space character
 ```

-# Sample codes to broadcast a message in Scratch-RSP by offical
+# Sample codes to broadcast a message in Scratch-RSP by official

 ## In Python 2